-The JUUL costs $49.99, for a kit including the JUUL, a four-pack of JUUL Pods and a USB charger, which is fairly expensive for an apparently beginner-level device, so is it really worth it?
-Our Pax JUUL review puts the e-cig through its paces to find out.
+The JUUL device costs $19.99, plus $12.99 for a two-pack of JUUL Pods, which is fairly expensive for an apparently beginner-level device, so is it really worth it?
+Our JUUL review puts the e-cig through its paces to find out.

 The JUUL is an e-cigarette like you’ve never seen it before.
 With an appearance more akin to a USB stick than a combustible cig, and simple, beginner-friendly operation that separates it from the majority of devices on the market today, it looks like an ideal option for just-switching smokers or vapers looking for more of an inconspicuous way to get their nicotine.

 The type of nicotine is another thing that sets the JUUL Vapor e-cig apart: where most e-cigarettes use free-base nicotine, the JUUL uses nicotine salts – the form found in tobacco leaf – intended to produce an unbeatably satisfying vape.
-Coming from Pax – who are best known for making, ahem, “loose leaf” vaporizers – the JUUL is a unique e-cigarette, to say the least.
+Coming from Pax Labs – who are best known for making, ahem, “loose leaf” vaporizers (read our Pax 3 review here) – the JUUL is a unique e-cigarette, to say the least.